awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-sender-id.md

    1. For **New limit value**, type the number of sender IDs that you're requesting\.
 Typically, this value is **1**\.

-We respond to your request within 24 hours of the time when we receive it\.
-However, it can take several weeks to fully provision your sender ID, depending on the country or region where you're registering the short code\.
-In our response to your request, we provide an estimate of the amount of time that it will take to provision your request\.
+After we receive your request, we provide an initial response within 24 hours\.
+We might contact you to request additional information\.

+If we're able to provide you with a Sender ID, we send you an estimate of the amount of time that's required to provision it\.
+In many countries, we can provide you with a Sender ID within 2–4 weeks\.
+However, in some countries and regions, it can take several weeks to obtain a Sender ID\.

+In order to prevent our systems from being used to send unsolicited or malicious content, we have to consider each request carefully\.
+We might not be able to grant your request if your use case doesn’t align with our policies\.

 ## Step 2: Update Your SMS Settings in the Amazon Pinpoint Console<a name="channels-sms-awssupport-sender-id-settings"></a>